gdecugis/affinity-crm-python-client/examples/README.md

 ### opportunities_for_domain.py

 This script demonstrates how to:
-- Search for organizations by domain name using Affinity's search API
+- Search for organizations by domain name using Affinity's list API
 - Find opportunities associated with those organizations

 #### Usage